Global impact measurement

 Zurich uses Post-Event Review Capability (PERC) methodology to conduct research and independent reviews of natural catastrophes to identify best practice and opportunities for improvement.
 In 2021, Zurich Australia released a PERC report about the 2018/19 Tasmanian bushfires.

-Through the Z Zurich Foundation, Zurich globally contributes to community disaster preparedness and relief, most notable through the Zurich Flood Resilience Alliance.
+Through the Z Zurich Foundation, Zurich globally contributes to community disaster preparedness and relief, most notably through the Zurich Flood Resilience Alliance.
 In 2020, Zurich Australia and New Zealand, through the Z Zurich Foundation, invested $2.58m to support bushfire and COVID-19 relief efforts.